dmccreary/moving-rainbow/docs/challenges.md

 ## Advanced Labs

-These labs may require some additional connections such as:
+These labs may require some additional components such as:

-1. Buttons
+1. Buttons (momentary press)
 2. Potentiometers
-3. Speaker
+3. Speaker/Buzzer
 4. Interrupt Service Routines
 5. A USB Current Meter
 6. A Light Sensor (photoresistor)
 7. An OLED display
 8. A Wireless Controller

-### Create Functions for Five Patterns
+### Create Separate Python Functions for Five Patterns

 ### Create a Mode Variable for Switching the Patterns